Part-time studies: What does it mean?

 However, StudentAid BC considers part-time studies to be 8.5 credits or less per semester and full-time studies to be 9 credits or more per semester.
 If you’re a person with a disability, different credit amounts may apply for student loan purposes.

 Choose part-time studies if you’re busy with jobs, families or other responsibilities.
-Part-time students often choose afternoon or evening classes to fit their schedule.
+Part-time college students often choose afternoon or evening classes to fit their schedule.

-Studying part-time means it will take longer to complete your Douglas College program, but it will allow you to reach your educational goals.
+Studying part-time courses means it will take longer to complete your Douglas College program, but it will allow you to reach your educational goals.

 What can I study?